ayushg-nitw/AI_aora_react_native/README.md

 # AI_aora_react_native

+=======

 This is my first react native app with expo and several other helpful libraries.
-This is my learning project of react native for JSmastery youtube channel
-=======
+This development helped me gaining a lot of handful expereince as an app developer.
+Credit: Js-Mastery Youtube Channel.

 # Welcome to your Expo app 👋